Locally Consistent Parsing for Text Indexing in Small Space: Introduction

 The above discussion captures the key concepts of the algorithms, however, in certain cases it is impossible to pick such a set of positions.
-For example, if the string is $S=aaa\dots a$, it is obvious that any local selection, must pick all the positions (except possibly for the margins) or none of them.
-Thus, it is impossible to fulfil both the requirement of $\O(\frac n\tau)$ positions and that the distance between any two consecutive positions will be $\O(\tau)$.
-Generally, this problem occurs when the string $S$ contains long substrings whose \emph{period} (see Section~\ref{sec:preliminaries}) length is $\O(\tau)$.
+For example, if the string is $S=aaa\dots a$, it is obvious that any local selection must pick all the positions (except possibly for the margins) or none of them.
+Thus, it is impossible to fulfill both the requirement of $\O(\frac n\tau)$ positions and that the distance between any two consecutive positions will be $\O(\tau)$.
+Generally, this problem occurs when the string $S$ contain long substrings whose \emph{period} (see Section~\ref{sec:preliminaries}) length is $\O(\tau)$.
 Thus, our algorithms use period-based techniques to treat positions in such substrings.
-So, the partitioning of $S$ will contain two types of blocks: periodic blocks, which are substrings with period length at most $\tau$ and regular blocks, that contains no repetition.
+So, the partitioning of $S$ will contain two types of blocks: periodic blocks, which are substrings with period length at most $\tau$, and regular blocks, that contains no repetition.
 For the sake of clarity, all the details about periodic blocks are omitted in this overview.

-It remains to describe how the algorithm pick the special positions, and how it uses this positions to answer $\LCE$ queries on these positions fast.
+It remains to describe how the algorithm picks the special positions, and how the algorithm uses these positions to answer $\LCE$ queries on these positions fast.
 We introduce two methods, and therefore two algorithms, for the position selection.
 The former is a randomized Las-Vegas method and the later is a deterministic method, with a slightly worse construction and query time.

 We note that after discover the idea of partitioning set, we found that similar ideas were invented in the previous decade in the area of Bioinformatics, without theoretical analysis, by Schleimer et al.~\cite{SWA03} called \emph{winnowing} and by Roberts et al.~\cite{RHHMY04} called \emph{minimizers}.
 In addition, Kempa and Kociumaka~\cite{KK19,Kociumaka18} was influenced by our definition of partitioning set, while defining \emph{synchronizing set}. s